kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I meet a woman on holiday with her family in Thailand, Hala; and I told her everything that had happened, the whole story as I saw it.
 - My understanding of what was going on at this time was sketchy.
-- I believed there was a true love relationship with the trumpet teacher, that something real had happened, that he was important to me and wouldn't do anything to hurt me, and that the real problem was that I was being targeted and abused by Domingo Cano and his associates at the conservatory.
+- I believed there was a true love relationship with the trumpet teacher, that something real had happened, that he was important to me, that he loved me back and wouldn't do anything to hurt me, and that the real problem was that I was being targeted and abused by Domingo Cano and his associates at the conservatory.
 - It's really not clear why I was so invested in this relationship with the trumpet teacher because there was so little evidence for it.
 - I can only assume - in May 2025 having survived 3 years of poisoning, threats to my life, and constant drugging with psychoactive substances while living in Dénia - that I was being manipulated online in ways I still have to figure out and my mind was not my own.
-- While I'm away, I decide to write to Concha to tell her everything, and apologize for mentioning that she was being bullied by Domingo's students on X.
+- While I'm away, I decide to write to Concha to tell her everything, and apologize for mentioning on X that she was being bullied by Domingo's students.
-- This is the first of a series of letters asking I write to civil servants and the school board asking for help.
+- This is the first of a series of letters I write to civil servants, the school board, and multiple global organizations asking for help because I'm being terrorized by teachers and staff at the conservatory of Dénia.

     - [Letter to Concha in Spanish](../../content/documents/letters/Letter%20to%20Concha-ES.pdf).
     - [Letter to Concha in English](../../content/documents/letters/Letter%20to%20Concha.pdf).

+- The letter is very vague, reflecting my incomplete understanding about what was going on and my desire to tread carefully.
-- The letter is very vague but I do mention how stressed I was, that I had been teased and provoked, that I was being stalked on X, that the mafia had been set on me, and some other ironic things that suggest, at a subconscious level, I knew exactly what had been happening to me.
+- I do mention how stressed I was, that I had been teased and provoked, that I was being stalked on X, that they (teachers and staff involved) had set the mafia on me, and some other ironic statements that suggest, at a subconscious level, I knew exactly what had been happening to me.

 !!! quote "First letter to Concha"
     Perhaps you already know, but the provocation had already started before the trumpet teacher arrived in December last year, and I suppose I gave them what they wanted, albeit in a rather unorthodox manner, and with some unexpected extras.
 It was a very, very stressful time for me, as intended.

-- My hope that the nightmare is over is extraordinarily ambitious.
+- My hope that the nightmare is over is extraordinarily ambitious and reflect an utterly incomplete assessment of the situation.
-- I have no idea that Domingo will have read my letter to Concha weeks before she reads it herself.
+- I have no idea that Domingo and his team will have read my letter to Concha weeks before she reads it herself.

 ### The first time I become terrified about being arrested